susam/tzero/README.md

 Usage: `mine`

 List only your completed timeboxes in the current channel.
-Only your most recent 10 timeboxes started within the last 2 days are available.
-Older timeboxes are permanently removed from the system.

 In a private message session, this command lists your completed timeboxes that you ran in a private message session.
 Note that in a